Moussa-Kalam/image-processing-api/README.md

 ## More information

-- To compile the TypeScript code into JavaScript, run npm run build
+- To compile the TypeScript code into JavaScript, run `npm run build`

-- To test the API with Jasmine, run `npm run test`

 - To run the express server, run `npm run start`